 The College of Islamic Studies (CIS) was established as a home for contemporary Islamic studies and to provide a hub for exceptional faculty and students to enter into a dialogue about their thoughts and ideas concerning Islam and Muslims.
-It offers two postgraduate degree programs and also houses several distinguished research centers that bring together scholars and thought leaders from around the world.
+It offers five postgraduate degree programs and also houses several distinguished research centers that bring together scholars and thought leaders from around the world.

 Welcome to the College of Islamic Studies (CIS), where we continuously break new ground in the world of Islamic studies in both academia and research.
 As Dean of CIS, I am incredibly proud of being part of an institution that has carved its own niche on three very distinctive fronts.

 First, at its very foundation, CIS fuses together solid academic Islamic grounding with contemporary social sciences in its curricula, teaching platforms, and the development of its students.
 Our distinguished faculty comprises prominent Islamic scholars from historical institutions of Islamic learning to contemporary academic and scholarly hubs in the West.
 They integrate Islamic studies into their own traditional and contemporary disciplines, and deliver organically developed transdisciplinary programs for our students.